EkaterinaShep/ciphering-CLI-tool/README.md

 ## Features

 - Encoding and decoding text
+- Transformation of letters of the English alphabet and keeping other characters untouched
 - Support of 3 substitution ciphers: Caesar cipher, Atbash cipher and ROT-8 as variation of ROT-13 cipher
-- Reading and writing from and to a file or a command shell, respectively.
+- Reading and writing from and to a file or a command shell, respectively

 ## How it works